Standards for Learning

 By joining a values-based fraternity or sorority at UIC, numerous engagement opportunities will guide the membership experience through key outcomes for personal and professional success.
 Students should expect to enhance competencies in a developmentally sequenced manner through increased involvement in their own organization, within a governing council, through the full fraternity and sorority life (FSL) community, and in connections across the UIC campus and the city of Chicago.

-In committing the core principles of membership:
+In committing to the core principles of membership:

 - Students will understand the importance of scholarship and practice academic responsibility.